7 Best StoryWorth Alternatives in 2026

 - Book includes QR codes that link back to the original recordings

-- Clear "start → finish" book outcome
+- Clear "start to finish" book outcome

 Limitations: